-2.9.
-Arrangements for charging and collecting fees should be efficient, practical and simple to understand by users.
+2.11 Arrangements for charging and collecting fees should be efficient, practical and simple to understand by users, and meet any other requirements of the Council's Financial Regulations and supporting processes.
 The reasons behind any significant changes to charges should be communicated to residents and service users.
 The impact of charging decisions on service users and local residents will need to be taken into account.